An elementary proof that walk dimension is greater than two for Brownian motion on Sierpi\'{n}ski carpets: Introduction

-The main concern of this paper is the verification of the strict inequality $d_{\mathrm{w}}>2$ for the Brownian motion on an \emph{arbitrary} \textbf{generalized Sierpi\'{n}ski carpet} (see Figure \ref{fig:GSCs} below), which constitutes the most typical examples of \emph{infinitely ramified} self-similar fractals and has been intensively studied, e.g., in \cite{BB89,BB90,BB92,KZ,BB99,BBKT,Hin13}.
+The main concern of this paper is the proof of the strict inequality $d_{\mathrm{w}}>2$ for an \emph{arbitrary} generalized Sierpi\'{n}ski carpet (see Framework \ref{frmwrk:GSC} and Definition \ref{dfn:GSC} below for its definition).
 In fact, the existing proof of $d_{\mathrm{w}}>2$ for this case due to Barlow and Bass in \cite[Proof of Proposition 5.1-(a)]{BB99} requires a certain extra geometric assumption on the generalized Sierpi\'{n}ski carpet (see Remark \ref{rmk:dwSC} below), and there is no proof of it in the literature that is applicable to \emph{any} generalized Sierpi\'{n}ski carpet although they claimed to have one in \cite[Remarks 5.4-1.]{BB99}.
-The purpose of the present paper is to give such a proof as is also elementary, self-contained and based solely on the self-similarity and hypercubic symmetry of the associated Dirichlet form (see Theorem \ref{thm:GSCDF} below) and on several very basic pieces of the theory of regular symmetric Dirichlet forms in \cite[Sections 1.3, 1.4, 2.1, 2.2, 2.3, 3.1 and 4.4]{FOT}.
-As an important consequence of $d_{\mathrm{w}}>2$, we also see that \cite[Theorem 2.13-(a)]{KM} applies and yields the singularity of the energy measures with respect to the symmetric measure $\mu$ in this case.
+The purpose of the present paper is to give such a proof as is also elementary, self-contained and based solely on the self-similarity and hypercubic symmetry of the associated Dirichlet form (see Theorem \ref{thm:GSCDF} below) and on several very basic pieces of functional analysis and the theory of regular symmetric Dirichlet forms in \cite[Section 1.4]{FOT}.
+This minimality of the requirements in our method is crucial for potential future applications; in fact, our proof has been adapted by R.\ Shimizu in his recent preprint \cite{Shi} to show the counterpart of $d_{\mathrm{w}}>2$ for a canonical self-similar $p$-energy form on the Sierpi\'{n}ski carpet, whose detailed properties are mostly unknown (except in the case of $p=2$, where his energy form coincides with the Dirichlet form of the canonical diffusion).
+As an important consequence of $d_{\mathrm{w}}>2$, we also see that \cite[Theorem 2.13-(a)]{KM} applies and recovers M.\ Hino's result in \cite[Subsection 5.2]{Hin05} that for any generalized Sierpi\'{n}ski carpet the energy measures are singular with respect to the reference measure $\mu$.